ishahroz/dotfiles/README.md

 # TODO:

-- document how to setup new macos fresh macos setup
+- document how to setup new macOS fresh macOS setup
-- use nix darwn to manage all the configurations
+- use nix darwin to manage all the configurations
-- document window nixos wsl configuratiosn as well (mostly to enable me to work on Windows laptops)
+- document Windows nixos wsl configurations as well (mostly to enable me to work on Windows laptops)
 - port macOS settings / configurations for linux as well